-- Story Subjects: For objectivity and in keeping with standard professional practice, avoid doing stories using your own family members, significant others, close friends or roommates as subjects.
+Story Subjects: For objectivity and in keeping with standard professional practice, avoid doing stories using your own family members, significant others, close friends or roommates as subjects.
 The best rule of thumb is: Don't build stories around people you are related to or are particularly close to.
 Likewise, avoid doing stories about groups you belong to.
-Such stories will receive a grade reduction, unless: 1) it is a unique circumstance, 2) the story is about your connection to the story subject, and 3) the connection is revealed in the story. - Fact error deduction: Facts are vitally important in journalism, so fact errors in receive an automatic deduction.
+Such stories will receive a grade reduction, unless: 1) it is a unique circumstance, 2) the story is about your connection to the story subject, and 3) the connection is revealed in the story. - Fact error deduction: Facts are vitally important in journalism, so fact errors will receive an automatic deduction.
 Take care to spell names correctly and ensure other facts are accurately presented.
-In the words of the late President Lyndon Johnson, "In the arsenal of truth, there is no greater weapon than fact."
-Deadlines: Meeting deadlines is crucial in journalism, as in many professions.
-Assignments not turned in on time will receive an automatic reduction, the equivalent of one letter grade for every day they are late. ♦ Rules, Responsibilities, and Resources Academic Integrity Loyola University and the School of Communication expect academic integrity and have policies regarding academic dishonesty.
+In the words of the late President Lyndon Johnson, "In the arsenal of truth, there is no greater weapon than fact." - Deadlines: Meeting deadlines is vital in journalism, as in many professions.
+Assignments not turned in on time will receive an automatic reduction in grade, the equivalent of one letter grade (10%) for every day they are late.
+Attendance+Punctuality/Professionalism - You are expected to attend every class, and absences will impact your ability to get the most out of the course.
+If you have a genuine emergency, please notify me prior to class if possible.
+Assignments missed for unexcused absences may not be made up. - Because timeliness is an important attribute in communication, as in many professions, timely arrival to class is part of your attendance grade.
+In addition, points may be deducted for excessive disruption or obvious disengagement from class sessions (such as texting and web surfing). - At Loyola, we respect that you may miss class due to religious observances.
+In these circumstances, please notify me ahead of time that you will be gone.
+Other Expectations and Resources Academic Integrity Loyola University and the School of Communication expect academic integrity and have policies regarding academic dishonesty.
 Specifically for the SOC: 1.
 Academic dishonesty of any kind will not be tolerated.
 Plagiarism in your work will result in a minimum of a failing grade for that assignment.
 The case may carry further sanctions from the School of Communication or the University, the most serious being permanent expulsion.
 Avoid turning in work that could be interpreted as plagiarism or academically dishonest (e.g., failing to properly credit a source or using someone else's words or ideas without clarifying that they are not yours).
 In an academic community, being uninformed or naïve is not an acceptable excuse.
 2. It is dishonest to: